|Current Tournaments||Junior (Youth) Winners||Current Tournaments

 |Bank of China (London)||Zhang, Shutai|

-Originally held in Cambridge.
+Originally held in Cambridge and usually held alongside the Candidates' Tournament.
 Open only to kyu-graded players.
-It has often been part of a Cambridge Mind Sports weekend.
+It has often been part of the Cambridge Mind Sports weekend.

 3 round McMahon tournament.
 Run first 1983 and restarted by a different organiser in the 1990s.
 Held in 2002 to celebrate the Golden Jubilee and restarted in 2013.